Texiwill/aac-lib/vsm/README.md

     --favorite - Download suite marked as favorite -e|--exit - reset and exit
     -h|--help - this help
+    --historical - display older versions when you select a package * saved to configuration file
     -l|--latest - substitute latest for each package instead of listed
         Deprecated: Now the default, the argument does nothing any more.
     -m|--myvmware - get missing suite and packages from My VMware.